2025 ICD-10-CM Diagnosis Code Z00.110

 Baby Health Checkup

 There are many new responsibilities when you have a baby.
-One of them is to make sure that your baby gets regular checkups, which are called well-baby exams.
+One of them is to make sure that your baby gets regular checkups, which are also called well-baby exams.
 These exams are important in making sure that your baby is growing and developing properly.
-If there are problems, you can catch them early.
-This means that there is a better chance for treatment.
+If there are any problems, they can be caught early, when they may be easier to treat.
+Your baby's health care provider will let you know how often your baby should get a checkup.

 [Learn More in MedlinePlus]